Thousands of years. Hundreds of traditions.

 and practice what seems to make a human being more whole.

 Separation is the thing we learned.
 Connection is what was there before we learned it.
-You've been doing this since before you could speak — crying because someone near you was crying.
-The work isn't learning compassion.
-It's unlearning everything that got in the way.
+You've been doing this since before you could speak, crying because someone near you was crying.
+The work is unlearning everything that got in the way.

 "Love your neighbor as yourself."